rit-ai/SmashBloc/README.md

 # SmashBloc (v0.0.1.1)

-Breaking into AI concepts can be a tricky thing.
-Most universities only offer AI courses to upperclassmen, keeping them shuttered behind layers of prereqs.
-This makes sense—after all, in order to program an effective AI, it's absolutely necessary to have a rigorous understanding of data structures and algorithmic computation.
+Breaking into AI concepts without formal education on the subject can be tricky, and most universities shutter AI-related courses behind layers of prerequisites.
+After all, in order to program an effective AI, it's absolutely necessary to have a rigorous understanding of data structures and algorithmic computation.

 ...Or is it?

-SmashBloc is a real-time strategy (RTS) programmed in Unity that provides much of the groundwork for constructing an AI that can either control a unit, or control a player.
-It is a template to which relatively inexperienced developers can add functionality without needing to understand the systems that make the game tick.
+SmashBloc is a real-time strategy game programmed in Unity that provides much of the groundwork for constructing an AI that can either control a unit, or control a player.
+Programming an AI is challenging enough, after all, without needing to build a game around it.
+While the SmashBloc team works on developing the interactive systems, you're free to experiment and implement your own intelligent agents.

 ## Prerequisites

-SmashBloc is written in Unity and thus requires Unity to run.
+SmashBloc is made with Unity, so the Unity editor is required in order to join development.
 Get Unity [here](https://unity3d.com/).

+An executable build is coming soon!

 ## Getting Started

-Clone or download the repo and open the SmashBloc folder as a Unity project.
+Clone the repo and open the SmashBloc folder in the Unity editor as an existing project.

-At this point you should be able to run up the game in the editor and run it using the Play button at the top.
+At this point you should be able to run it in the editor by clicking the Play button at the top.

-Currently no executable build or installer exists.

 ## Contributing